Table of Contents

 - Since 1967, it has been under Israeli occupation.

-Why is the Conflict Still not Resolved?
+Why is the Israel-Palestine Conflict Still Not Resolved?

 - Jerusalem: Both Israel and the Palestinians hold competing claims to the city.
 Israel, which occupied the formerly Jordanian-held eastern part in 1967, regards the whole of Jerusalem as its capital.
 The Palestinians insist on East Jerusalem as their future capital.